bids-standard/bids-specification/src/99-appendices/03-hed.md

 the common properties associated with categories such as `mycodes` are encapsulated in the \_events.json dictionary.
 Downstream tools should not distinguish between tags specified using the different mechanisms.
-Further, the normal BIDS inheritance principle applies so these data dictionaries can appear higher in the BIDS hierarchy.
+Further, the normal BIDS inheritance principle applies, so these data dictionaries can appear higher in the BIDS hierarchy.